 AVIATION MAINTENANCE TECHNICIAN DAY

-On May 24 we honor the men and women who have worked behind the scenes making and keeping aviation possible.
-It is Aviation Maintenance Technician Day.
+On May 24th, Aviation Maintenance Technician Day honors the men and women who have worked behind the scenes making and keeping aviation possible.

 Being on the cusp of the aeronautics industry, Taylor continued to design aircraft engines for the Wright brothers as well as teaching them to build their own.
 When the first airport was established (by the Wrights), he was named the airport manager.